tunahanfaruk/predicting_stress_level/README.md

-# predicting_stress_level
+# predicting_mental health

-this model predicts stress level from text
+this model predicts your mental health

 -------------------------------------------------------------------------------------------------------------